EpticMC/Mob-AI/README.md

 # Should only one mob (the nearest) be targeted?
 OnlyNearestMob: false

-# The distance (in blocks) of how many mobs should respond
+# The range (in blocks) of how many mobs should respond
 BlockDistance: 100

 # Should the color of the response message on the head of the mob be random?